Overview

 - Learned to fork and extend a real engine (Godot 4) at a low level to support custom networking requirements

-- Developed a deep understanding of network determinism, physics simulation, and the tradeoffs between them
+- Understood network determinism, simulation latency, and the tradeoffs between them in depth

-- Gained experience in multiplayer game design — balancing responsiveness, fairness, and feel for all players
+- Worked on multiplayer game design - balancing responsiveness, fairness, and feel for all players

-- Grew as a project lead: coordinating a team, communicating technical and design intent, and making scope decisions under real constraints
+- Led the project: coordinating the team, communicating technical and design intent, and making scope decisions under real constraints

 Gallery